• Skip to primary navigation

 Use CSS for Equal Height Column Post Grid

-Share this post:
+Share this on:

 Recently I was working on a WordPress theme in which I needed a grid of posts in column boxes of equal height.
 This is easy to do when a site is fixed width; you would just set a fixed height.
 When the theme is responsive, the height of the grid column will increase and each column will be a different height depending on the content.
 If you don’t want the stair-step look that you see in the last image this post, then you can try using this CSS-only method to create posts of equal height.